Mariners vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 81 hits with 11 doubles, two triples, 12 home runs and 50 walks.
-He has driven in 54 runs with four stolen bases.
+- Alex Bregman has 82 hits with 11 doubles, two triples, 12 home runs, 50 walks and 55 RBI.
+He's also stolen four bases.

 Bregman Recent Games